InsightSoftmax/sampler/README.md

 ### Additional Notes
-* AWS credentials are temporary and expire after the defined session duration.
+* AWS credentials are temporary and expire after the defined session duration (up to one hour).
 * You can modify the target subaccount, role, and session time inside the script.
 * This script does not modify AWS CLI